Fine-grained MoE Load Balancing with Linear Programming: Expert Placement

 \parab{Difference between \sysname's adaptive replacement and expert scheduling solutions.} The system implementation of \sysname's adaptive replacement is similar to existing expert scheduling solutions, such as FlexMoE~\cite{FlexMoE} and SmartMoE~\cite{SmartMoE}.
 Nevertheless, their design goals and algorithms are fundamentally different:

-\emph{Design goals}: In FlexMoE, changing expert placement is the only means for load balancing.
-However, in \sysname, the primary weapon is token scheduling, while adaptive replacement is a further optimization to token scheduling.
-Even with static placement, \sysname can still achieve good load balancing performance at the micro-batch granularity.
+\emph{Design goals}: In systems like FlexMoE, changing expert placement is the only means for load balancing, as shown in \figurename~\ref{fig:flow-2}.
+However, in \sysname, the primary weapon is token scheduling, while adaptive replacement is a further optimization to token scheduling, as shown in \figurename~\ref{fig:flow-1}.
+Even with static placement, \sysname can still achieve good load balancing performance at micro-batch granularity.